andrewmcodes-archive/notes-wiki/strapi.md

 docker-compose up -D
 ```

-This will take a good minute.
+This will take a good minute but use your tool of choice or